 Yes, in New York State, Doctors of Podiatric Medicine (DPMs) treat injuries, disorders, and deformities of the foot, ankle, and lower leg, including compartment syndrome.
 This painful and potentially dangerous condition occurs when excessive pressure builds inside an enclosed bundle of muscles in the lower part of the leg.
-Compartment syndrome and podiatry care
+Compartment syndrome treatment in Long Island NY

 Understanding the Muscle Compartments of the Lower Leg